yewstack/yew/docs/getting-started/build-a-sample-app.md

 title: Build a sample app
 ---

+## Create Project

-First, create a new cargo project:
+To get started, create a new cargo project.

 ```bash
 cargo new yew-app